silshack/inls161fall2016/_posts/2016-09-28-branching-and-merging.md

 In this way, we can always fix a mistake we have made (or multiple mistakes), even if we've committed and pushed them.
 This makes git a *very* powerful tool for making sure that you do not lose work.{% marginnote 'nota-bene' '**_Nota bene:_** This is why it is a good rule of thumb to commit early and often. while working on a project.' %}

-# For tomorrow
+# For Next Time

-We're going to try a slightly different approach tomorrow.
+We're going to try a slightly different approach next time.
 I'm going to cluster you in groups based on where you are in the process of completing assignment #1.
 It is okay if you are still early on: that is fine.
 I want to be able to collectively help you, though, and that will be easier to do if I know where you are and if you can help each other through tasks that are closer together in the overall workflow.